-Sacked Catalan leader 'in Belgium'
+Sacked Catalan leader in Belgium

 - Joaquim Forn, interior minister

-Spain's Attorney General José Manuel Maza called on Monday for rebellion, sedition and misuse of funds charges to be brought against Catalan leaders.
+Spain's Attorney General José Manuel Maza called for rebellion, sedition and misuse of funds charges to be brought against Catalan leaders.

 If found guilty of rebellion, Mr Puigdemont could face a jail term of up to 30 years.